audtorch.transforms¶

 Note

-All of the transforms work currently only with numpy.array
+All of the transforms work currently only with numpy.array as

-inputs, not torch.Tensor
+inputs, not torch.Tensor.

 Compose¶